neondatabase/neon/docs/rfcs/040-Endpoint-Persistent-Unlogged-Files-Storage.md

 Provisionally:  As this service is going to be part of compute startup, this service should be able to quickly respond to all requests.
-Local caching of frequently restarted endpoints' data may be needed for best performance.
+Local caching of frequently restarted endpoints' data or metadata may be needed for best performance.

 ### Security implications (if relevant)
 This service must be able to authenticate users at least by Tenant ID, preferably also Timeline ID and/or Endpoint ID.

+The service requires unlimited access to (a prefix of) a blob storage bucket, and thus must be hosted outside the Compute VM sandbox.

+A service that generates pre-signed request URLs for Compute to download the data from that URL is likely problematic, too:  Compute would be able to write unlimited data to the bucket, or exfiltrate this signed URL to get read/write access to specific objects in this bucket, which would still effectively give users access to the S3 bucket (but with improved access logging).

-There may be a use case for transferring data from one endpoint to another, but that's currently not in scope.
+There may be a use case for transferring data associated with one endpoint to another endpoint, but that's not currently in scope.

 ### Unresolved questions (if relevant)
 TBD

 ## Alternative implementation (if relevant)
-Several ideas have come up to solve this issue.
+Several ideas have come up to solve this issue:

+### Use AUXfile
 One prevalent idea was to WAL-log the files using our AUXfile mechanism.
-This, however, would increase the amount of data we store in the relatively expensive PITR storage, while the data doesn't actually need that PITR capability, thus wasting valuable resources.

-## Pros/cons of proposed approaches (if relevant)
-This will add another service that interacts with S3.
-While strictly speaking not critical for PostgreSQL itself, if these files are requested in the critical timeline of Startup this service will still be performance-critical.
+Benefits:

++ We already have this storage mechanism

+Demerits:

+- It isn't available on read replicas
+- Additional WAL will be consumed during shutdown and after the shutdown checkpoint, which needs PG modifications to work without panics.
+- It increases the data we need to manage in our versioned storage, thus causing higher storage costs with higher retention due to duplication at the storage layer.

+### Sign URLs for read/write operations, instead of proxying them

+Benefits:

++ The service can be implemented with a much reduced IO budget

+Demerits:

+- Users could get access to these signed credentials
+- Not all blob storage services may implement URL signing

+### Give endpoints each their own directly accessed block volume

+Benefits:

++ Easier to integrate for PostgreSQL

+Demerits:

+- Little control on data size and contents
+- Potentially problematic as we'd need to store data all across the pgdata directory.
+- EBS is not a good candidate
+   - Attaches in 10s of seconds, if not more; i.e. too cold to start
+   - Shared EBS volumes are a no-go, as you'd have to schedule the endpoint with users of the same EBS volumes
+   - EBS storage costs are very high
+- S3 bucket/endpoint is unfeasible
+   - AWS limits are much lower than 100s of 1000s of buckets /account
+   - Credentials limited to prefix has same issues as signed URL.
+- Volumes bound by hypervisor are unlikely
+   - This requires significant investment and increased software on the hypervisor.
+   - It is unclear if we can attach volumes after boot, i.e. for pooled instances.

 ## Definition of Done (if relevant)

-TBD
+This project is done if we have:

+- One S3 bucket equivalent per region, which stores this per-endpoint data.
+- A new service in at least every AZ, which indirectly grants endpoints access to the data stored for these endpoints in these buckets.
+- Compute writes & reads temp-data at shutdown and startup, respectively, for at least the stats files.
+- Cleanup of endpoint data is triggered when the endpoint is deleted or is detached from its current timeline.